MiamiOH-CSE274/04_Linked_List_Lab/README.md

 1. TODO
 2. TODO
-3. TODO
-4. TODO
+3. The destructor deletes data contained in the array and nullifies the pointer to the array.
+4. The size method simply returns the number of items in the list.

 #### 2. If we did an ArrayList instead of a LinkedList, which of the public methods would be faster, and which would be slower?
 Explain your answer.

+In an ArrayList, the add and remove would be a bit slower because the add and remove functions would need to be in linear time rather than being able to make them work in constant time with the help of the nodes.

-#### 3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?
+#### 3. What is one question that confused you about this exercise, or one piece of advice you would share with students next semester?